Quantova/Quantova-network-docs/README.md

-# Quantum-Resistant Blockchain - Developer Documentation
+# Gradium Network - Developer Documentation

-Welcome to the official internal documentation repository for the **Quantum-Resistant Blockchain** project.
+Welcome to the official internal documentation repository for the **Gradium Network** project.
 This repository serves as the central hub for all technical documentation, guides, and resources needed by developers to understand, build, and contribute to the project.